 4. Choose a new password and continue to Duolingo, signed in to the account.

-If you instead wish to remove the other person's account altogether, select "deactivate my account".
+5. Visit "Settings" and under "Account", change the email address to any other and "Save Changes".
+If you instead wish to remove the other person's account altogether, select "Disable my account".
 Confirm.

 When creating a Duolingo account, it is imperative to use your own email, not a made up one or someone else's.
 Creating an account under an email address that is not your own will make it impossible for you to recover a lost password and receive notifications, and also allow someone else to take control of the account and delete it.
 An account made with an email address other than your own risks deletion at any time, without previous notice.